w3c/personalXR/README.md

 This work is supported by the [EC-funded WAI-Guide Project](https://www.w3.org/WAI/about/projects/wai-guide/).

 Blissymbol resources based on the Blissymbolics Communication International Authorized Vocabulary (BCI-AV) are licensed under a [Creative Commons Attribution-Share Alike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/").

+Many thanks to Matthew Tylee Atkinson @maatk (APA) for review and scripting assistance.